What are you looking to do with Polymath?

 Polymath recently launched v3.0 of our ST20 security token protocol, making us now compliant with ERC1400.
 Learn more ->

 ERC1400 combines new and existing standards with the goal of creating a unified framework for all security tokens.
-It is an extensible and flexible set of standards for:
+It builds off of our ST20 protocol as an extensible and flexible set of standards for:

 Forced token transfers and partitioned balances promote transparency and auditability, reducing the risk of bad actors and improving regulatory acceptance.